Enver Gjokaj: Early life

-Gjokaj was born in Orange County, California.
-His father is Albanian, and his mother is American.
+Gjokaj's father is Albanian, and his mother is American.
 Gjokaj has an older brother named Bekim and an identical twin brother named Demir.
 Both Gjokaj and his brother attended Amador High School, in Sutter Creek, California, where Gjokaj participated in multiple plays and variety shows.
 Gjokaj graduated with a Master of Fine Arts from New York University's Graduate Acting Program at the Tisch School of the Arts.
 While at NYU, he was a semi-finalist for Tisch's Vilar Global Fellows Program.
 In 2002, he received a Bachelor of Arts in English from UC Berkeley.

 Career

 Beginning in 2009, Gjokaj played the role of Victor on the TV series Dollhouse.
 His character, whose real name is Anthony Ceccoli, is an "Active" (or "doll") inside the Dollhouse, taking on multiple personalities through the process of highly technological imprinting of memories.
 His identical twin brother Demir guest starred alongside Gjokaj in a dream sequence in a second-season episode of Dollhouse.

 Gjokaj has since appeared in the films The Express: The Ernie Davis Story alongside Dennis Quaid, Taking Chance with Kevin Bacon, and Eagle Eye opposite Shia LaBeouf.
 Prior to his series regular role on Dollhouse, he appeared in the made-for-TV film Filthy Gorgeous and also had a recurring role on the television series The Book of Daniel.
 He also guest starred in episodes of Law & Order: Criminal Intent, Community, and The Unit.